2072/H-H-T-D/Doc/Description.md

-1. If their mark's background is NOT grey, check the *'Logging'* option in the option panel (/HHTDG) ; then when you see such a player, reopen the option panel and check the content of the *'Logs'* tab and report to me (<archarodim+hhtd@teaser.fr> or [open a ticket][tickets].
+1. If their mark's background is NOT grey, check the *'Logging'* option in the option panel (/HHTDG) ; then when you see such a player, reopen the option panel and check the content of the *'Logs'* tab and report to me by [opening a ticket][tickets].
 Please avoid comments on Curse.com as it's impossible to follow what happens there).

 2. If their mark's background is grey then enable the *'Healer specialization detection'* option so as to only report specialized healers ignoring others.